MamaFati/codeDeploy/README.md

 ```
 You will need django to be installed in you computer to run this app.
 Head over to https://www.djangoproject.com/download/ for the download guide

-Once you have downloaded django, go to the cloned repo directory and run the following command
+Once you have downloaded django. go to the cloned repo directory and run the following command

 ```bash
 $ python manage.py makemigrations